 Today’s shoppers depend on reviews to make informed purchase decisions.
 And generating a steady stream of this content can enable you to get more visitors to your product pages — and convert them once they’re there.

 Now’s the time to hone your review generation strategy.
-Once you understand why shoppers write reviews in the first place, you can then focus your efforts on tapping into these motivators to start generating a higher volume of reviews.
+Once you understand why shoppers write reviews in the first place, you can focus on tapping into these motivators to generate a higher volume of reviews.